 Air Malta connects the Islands to Europe’s main airport hubs.
 In addition to its own network, the Airline offers an additional 150 destinations through code share agreements with several quality airlines.
 Approximately 80% of all passengers are incoming to Malta, with the majority of which for leisure purposes.

 Fleet and Sustainability

-As part of a fleet replacement project, four brand new 180-seater Airbus A320neo joined the airline’s fleet.
+As part of a fleet replacement project, the brand new 180-seater Airbus A320neo joined the airline’s fleet.
 This state-of-the-art aircraft fuel efficient and more environmentally friendly aircraft equipped with new generation engines will be the cornerstone of Air Malta’s brand-new fleet which the airline plans to have in the coming years.
 This aircraft offers more cabin space and comfort to passengers thanks to a redesigned cabin and produces a 50% less noise footprint than the A320ceo.
-Half of the Airline’s fleet are now Airbus A320neo.
+Six out of eight of the Airline’s fleet are now Airbus A320neo.